 No garments, spiked or dangerous jewelry depicting distasteful symbols debasing the dignity of a person; no garment, jewelry depicting beer, alcohol, liquor, or drugs may be worn at school; no garments, jewelry with sexually explicit, obscene, or vulgar messages or symbols may be worn at school or at any school-sponsored activities.
 No coats, caps or bandanas may be worn inside the building.
-Decorating oneself (i.e., face-painting) is not appropriate.
+Decorating oneself (i.e.,face-painting) is not appropriate.

 In addition, at all the junior highs it is expected that:

-- Students should wear clothing that totally conceals undergarments.
-All tops must have straps that are at least one inch wide.
-Tops must cover the midriff.
+- Students should wear clothing that totally conceals undergarments. - All tops must have straps that are at least one inch wide. - Tops must cover the midriff.
 Boy's shirts must have sleeves. - All garments should be reasonable in length.

 Classroom teachers will make the determination if clothing is a disruption to the class.
 Students should be warned that their attire is inappropriate or disruptive.
 A change of clothes will be made.
-Shirts may be turned inside out if wording can be hidden or a cover-up can be put on to fix the problem.
-Students who have been requested to change their attire must keep it changed throughout the school day.
-Failure to do so will result in an office referral.
+Shirts may be turned inside out if wording can be hidden.
+A cover-up can be put on to fix the problem.

-ACCIDENTS
+ACCIDENTS See "Health Services"

-See Health Services